loighic/truth-tables/tt_HW07--validity.md

 ## truth tables HW 7

-Each problem is worth 20 points, and the whole assignment is worth 100 points.
-Problems that are submitted late will receive 16 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

 For 7.1, determine the truth values for each sentence, and then indicate whether the line is a good or a bad one by putting a `✓` or an `✗` under the turnstile.

-For 7.2 - 7.5, just indicate whether the line is a good or a bad one by putting a `✓` or an `✗` under the turnstile.
+For 7.2 - 7.10, just indicate whether the line is a good or a bad one by putting a `✓` or an `✗` under the turnstile.

 ---